Vienna Woods: History

-The Vienna Woods have probably been populated since the 8th century.
 The Vienna Woods was the royal hunting grounds from the 11th century until 1850.
 Under the influence of the Avars, a Slavic population settled here after the Völkerwanderung, which may account for village names such as Döbling, Liesing or Gablitz.
 From the 16th century onwards forestry was practised.
 Industrial development beginning circa 1840 encouraged increased settlement of the area.

 Through the northern part of the Vienna Woods (from Tulln an der Donau), a march of Polish troops of King Jan III Sobieski took place, which were to help Vienna in September 1683.

 In 1870, plans were brought forward to clear most of the forest, but this caused widespread public resistance, in which Josef Schöffel was one of the most important figures.

 In 1987, the governors of the states of Vienna, Lower Austria and Burgenland signed the Vienna Woods Declaration to protect nature in the region.